espanido

 • ¿Por qué te gusta esta canción? - Why do you like this song?

-• ¿Qué opinas? - What do you think?
+• ¿Qué película viste ayer? - What movie did you watch yesterday?

 • ¿Comes verduras? - Do you eat vegetables?

-• ¿Cuál es tu número de teléfono? - What is your phone number?
+• ¿Cuál es tu nombre? - What is your name?